RV Petrel: Ironbottom Sound expedition

 The team, while on board Octopus, mapped 380 sqmi of Ironbottom Sound in January 2015, identified 29 wreck locations, seven wreck debris fields, and several possible plane locations.
 Of the 29 wrecks located, six were positively identified and confirmed to be the heavy cruisers USS Astoria, Quincy, Vincennes, Northampton, and HMAS Canberra, and the light cruiser Atlanta.
 Eleven wrecks were "tentatively" identified to be the Japanese destroyers Ayanami, Yūdachi and Fubuki, and the American destroyers USS Walke, USS De Haven, USS Laffey, USS Monssen, USS Barton, USS Cushing, USS Little, and USS Preston.
 The identification using the sonar imagery with vessel measurements and historical records is pending confirmation by ROV exploration.
 The remaining 12 wreck locations were not identified during the expedition and require further study.

 Musashi

 After several years of searching, the same team discovered the Japanese battleship Musashi in March 2015.
-This discovery made news headlines around the world.

 HMS Hood bell recovery

-In August 2015, the team recovered the bell of HMS Hood after obtaining license from the UK Ministry of Defense.
+In August 2015, the team recovered the bell of HMS Hood after obtaining license from the UK Ministry of Defence.
 The recovery of the bell was performed upon the request of the HMS Hood Association.
 Only three of HMS Hood's crew survived and it was the wish of one of them to recover ship's bell as a memorial to shipmates.
 The bell from HMS Hood was unveiled by the Princess Royal on 24 May 2016 to mark the 75th anniversary of the Royal Navy's largest loss of life (1,415 sailors) from a single vessel.